You’ve probably heard your marketing team talk about it all the time – The Customer Conversion Funnel.

 Since an infographic can only help you get the gist of a topic rather than a complete understanding, let’s dive into each part of the funnel.

+Let’s talk about how we might be in the right place at the right time during a search.
 Since people don’t know about your company and they just know that they want or need something, they’ll probably start at a search engine.
-Which means that one of the most effective ways you can generate more brand awareness is to improve your SEO strategy.
+By actively working to appear in search results that are relevant to your business and answer a question or need of your target consumer, you put your business in the best possible place to capture more users and improve your brand awareness.
+Sometimes at greater rates than you even knew were possible.
+This means that one of the most effective ways you can generate more brand awareness is to improve your SEO strategy.

 A higher ranking increases your chances of getting noticed and more organic traffic to your website.
 33% of clicks go to the top search result on Google.
-In fact, the first page controls 75% of all clicks.
+In fact, the first page controls 75% of the available clicks.

 That’s a lot of clicks.